 6 Questions to Ask When Buying a Thermal Cycler:

-- How many samples can the instrument run at once?
+- How many samples can the instrument run at a time and can it run more than one protocol simultaneously to increase throughput?

-- Can the plates be swapped to accommodate different sample vessels (e.g., tubes or plates)?
+- Can the heating block be swapped to accommodate different vessel sizes (e.g., 0.2 mL or 0.5 mL)?

 - How much space will the instrument take up in your lab?